-Restricted stock ("RS") and restricted stock unit ("RSU") awards consist of shares or the rights to shares of the Company's class A common stock which are awarded to employees of the Company.
+Restricted stock and restricted stock unit awards consist of shares or the rights to shares of the Company's class A common stock which are awarded to employees of the Company.
 The awards are restricted such that they are subject to substantial risk of forfeiture and to restrictions on their sale or other transfer by the employee.
 RSU awards are typically granted to eligible employees outside of the United States.
 As defined in the individual grant agreements, acceleration of vesting may occur under a change in control, death, disability or normal retirement of the grantee.
 Grantees receiving RS grants are able to exercise full voting rights and receive full credit for dividends during the vesting period.
 All such dividends will be paid to the RS grantee within 45 days of full vesting.
-Grantees receiving RSUs granted prior to January 1, 2012 are not entitled to vote and do not earn dividends.
-Grantees receiving RSUs on or after January 1, 2012 are not entitled to vote but do earn dividends.
+Grantees receiving RSUs are not entitled to vote but do earn dividends.
 Upon vesting, RSUs will be settled either through cash payment equal to the fair market value of the RSUs on the vesting date or through issuance of Company class A common stock.